Lovinoes/error-documents/README.md

 ### Notes
-- Adjust the favicon(s) to suit your needs.
+- Adjust the metatag(s) to suit your needs.

 ### License
 This repository is licensed under the MIT License.
 See the [LICENSE](https://github.com/Lovinoes/error-documents/blob/main/LICENSE) file for more information.